Get Moving With 21 Local Activewear Brands for Every Kind of Workout

 Kynd Society

-Kynd Society activewear Kynd Society takes trending silhouettes and fuses them with functionality – matching sets in rainbow colours are in the moment right now.
-But the brand’s core range is perfect for those who prefer a wardrobe filled with black pieces.
-You can also return pre-loved pieces from Kynd Society and the brand will recycle fabrics into future collections as part of its circular initiative.
+Kynd Society takes trending silhouettes and fuses them with functionality – matching sets in tonal colours are in the spotlight right now.
+As part of the brand’s circular initiative, you can return well-worn pieces to Kynd Society and the brand will recycle the fabrics into future collections.
 Plus, you’ll get Kynd credit to use for your next order.

 CSB